-It follows from the wording of Article 29(1) of Regulation 1/2003 that, where the Commission withdraws the benefit of the VBER, it has the burden of proving firstly that the VBER applies to the respective vertical agreement, which means that it must fall within the scope of Article 101(1),103 and secondly that this agreement has effects that are incompatible with Article 101(3), which means that it fails to fulfil at least one of the four conditions of Article 101(3).104 Pursuant to Article 29(2) of Regulation 1/2003, the same requirements apply where a NCA withdraws the benefit of the VBER in relation to its Member State.
-In particular, as regards the burden of proving that the second requirement is fulfilled, Article 29 requires the competent
+It follows from the wording of Article 29(1) of Regulation (EC) No 1/2003 that, where the Commission withdraws the benefit of Regulation (EU) X, the Commission has the burden of proving, first, that the vertical agreement concerned restricts competition within the meaning of Article 101(1) of the Treaty155.
+Secondly, the Commission must prove that the agreement has effects that are incompatible with Article 101(3) of the Treaty, which means that the agreement fails to fulfil at least one of the four conditions of Article 101(3) of the Treaty156.
+Pursuant to Article 29(2) of Regulation (EC) No 1/2003, the same requirements apply where a NCA withdraws the benefit of Regulation (EU) X in respect of the territory of its Member State.
+In particular, as regards the burden of proving that the second requirement is fulfilled, Article 29 requires the competent competition authority to substantiate that at least one of the four conditions of Article 101(3) of the Treaty is not fulfilled.157

-102 See Chapter IV of Regulation 1/2003.
+If the requirements of Article 29(1) of Regulation (EC) No 1/2003 are fulfilled, the Commission may withdraw the benefit of Regulation (EU) X in an individual case.
+Such a withdrawal, and its requirements as set out in this section, must be distinguished from the findings of a Commission infringement decision pursuant to Chapter III of Regulation (EC) No 1/2003.
+However, a withdrawal can be combined,

-103 If a vertical agreement falls outside the scope of Article 101(1), as set out in section 3.
-Of these Guidelines, the question of the application of the VBER does not arise because the VBER is meant to define categories of vertical agreements that normally satisfying the conditions laid down in Article 101(3), which presupposes that a vertical agreement falls within the scope of Article 101(1), see the explicit reference in Article 101(3), to agreements, decisions and concerted practices, as well as Article 101(1).
+155 If a vertical agreement falls outside the scope of Article 101(1) of the Treaty, as set out in section 3 of these Guidelines, the question of the application of Regulation (EU) X does not arise, because Regulation (EU) X defines categories of vertical agreements that normally satisfy the conditions of Article 101(3) of the Treaty, which presupposes that the vertical agreement falls within the scope of Article 101(1) of the Treaty.

-104 It is sufficient for the Commission to substantiate that one of the four conditions of Article 101(3) is not fulfilled.
-This is because, for the Article 101(3) exemption, all four conditions must be met.
+156 It is sufficient for the Commission to substantiate that one of the four conditions of Article 101(3) of the Treaty is not fulfilled.
+This is because, in order for the Article 101(3) exception to apply, all four conditions must be met.

-competition authority to substantiate that at least one of the four conditions of Article 101(3) is not met.105
+157 The requirement under Article 29 of Regulation (EC) No 1/2003 regarding the burden of proof of the competent competition authority follows from the situation in which Regulation (EU) X does not apply and an undertaking invokes Article 101(3) of the Treaty in an individual case.
+In that situation, pursuant to Article 2 of Regulation (EC) No 1/2003, the undertaking has the burden of proving that all four conditions of Article 101(3) of the Treaty are met.
+To this end, it must substantiate its claims, see for example, Commission Decision in AT.39226 - Lundbeck, upheld in judgments of 8 September 2016, Lundbeck v Commission, T-472/13, EU:T:2016:449; and of 25 March 2021, Lundbeck v Commission, Case C-591/16 P, EU:C:2021:243.

-If the requirements of Article 29(1) of Regulation 1/2003 are fulfilled, the Commission may withdraw the benefit of the VBER in an individual case.
-Such a withdrawal, and its requirements as set out in the previous paragraphs, must be distinguished from the findings in a Commission decision pursuant to Chapter III of Regulation 1/2003.
-However, a withdrawal can be combined, for example, with the finding of an infringement and imposition of a remedy, and even with interim measures, as done in previous Commission decisions.106
+for example, with the finding of an infringement and imposition of a remedy, and even with interim measures158.